Original Post Date: October 3, 2024

 Understanding the Urinary Tract

 Your urinary system comprises your bladder, urethra, ureters (tubes connecting your kidneys and bladder), and kidneys.
-When unfriendly bacteria grow somewhere in your urinary system, most often your bladder, you begin to feel the pain, burning, and urgency characteristic of UTIs.
+When unfriendly bacteria grow somewhere in your urinary system, most often your bladder, you begin to feel the pain, burning, and urgency, characteristics of a urinary tract difficulty.

-Women have more UTIs than men simply because of their physiology which increases the potential for fecal bacteria to enter the urethra and grow.
-Most UTIs are not dangerous, just uncomfortable, but if the infection spreads to the kidneys or ureters, it can become more serious.
-The most common causes of UTIs include diabetes, sexual activity, catheter use, menopause, diaphragms and spermicides, and pregnancy.
+Women have more urinary tract health related concerns than men simply because of their physiology which increases the potential for fecal bacteria to enter the urethra and grow.
+Most overgrowths are not dangerous, just uncomfortable, but if it spreads to the kidneys or ureters, it can become more serious.
+The most common causes of these health issues include diabetes, sexual activity, catheter use, menopause, diaphragms and spermicides, and pregnancy.

-As mentioned above, UTIs are typically treated with antibiotics, but when a quarter of the women with a UTI have a recurrence, are antibiotics effective in the long run?
-Antibiotics doctors commonly use for UTI treatment include Amoxicillin, Cephalexin, and Sulfamethoxazone/trimethoprim.
+As mentioned above, urinary tract challenges are typically treated with antibiotics, but when a quarter of the women have a recurrence, are antibiotics effective in the long run?
+Doctors commonly prescribe Amoxicillin, Cephalexin, and Sulfamethoxazole/trimethoprim to treat these issues.

-Do probiotics help with urinary tract health.
-Some studies have shown that probiotics could protect against UTIs, but others have been inconclusive, leading scientists to recommend more robust studies to determine if probiotics help with UTI.
+Do probiotics help with urinary tract health?
+Some studies have shown that probiotics could protect against these issues, but others have been inconclusive, leading scientists to recommend more robust studies.

 Adding probiotics to your diet through foods or supplements, even while taking antibiotics, begins to reestablish the friendly bacteria.
 These microorganisms benefit not only the digestive tract but many different systems in the body, including the immune system.
 Strengthening the immune system by rebuilding the microbiome is a powerful way to improve overall health.

 Lactobacillus and Bifidobacterium are the most studied bacterial strains and the most frequently used in foods and supplements.
 You can introduce these bacteria into your diet by eating yogurt, tofu, miso, kimchi, and cultured buttermilk.
-If you do not care for the taste of fermented foods, want to know the exact live cultures you’re getting, or prefer convenience, a quality probiotic supplement may be your best bet for consistent use.
-Can Probiotics Cause Gas and Bloating?
+If you do not care for the taste of fermented foods, want to know the exact live cultures you’re getting, or prefer convenience, a quality probiotic supplement may be your best bet.

-You might ask, “Can I take probiotics with antibiotics for UTI?”
+You might ask, “Can I take probiotics with antibiotics for urinary tract health?”
 Today, when doctors prescribe antibiotics, they often also recommend concurrent probiotic use.
-The friendly bacteria have protective effects on the immune system and gut, and when antibiotic use depletes them, the body can be vulnerable to other infections, including UTIs.
+The friendly bacteria have protective effects on the immune system and gut, and when antibiotic use depletes them, the body can be vulnerable to other concerns, including urinary tract problems.
 It is essential to continue probiotic use after antibiotics to reestablish the beneficial bacteria in the body.

 FAQs